-The DMO's cash management operations are outlined separately in the Operational Notice "Exchequer Cash Management in the United Kingdom".
+The DMO's cash management operations are outlined separately in the Operational Notice "Exchequer cash management in the United Kingdom".

-This Notice should be read in conjunction with the most recent versions of the "Information Memorandum on the Issue, Stripping and Reconstitution of British Government Stock", the "Guide to the roles of the DMO and Primary Dealers (GEMMs) in the UK government bond market" and the DMO's "Privacy Notice".
+This Notice should be read in conjunction with the most recent versions of the "Information Memorandum on the Issue, Stripping and Reconstitution of British Government Stock", the "GEMM Guidebook - A guide to the roles of the DMO and Primary Dealers (GEMMs) in the UK government bond market" and the DMO's "Privacy Notice".
 Each of these publications is available on the DMO website at: www.dmo.gov.uk.